Purii/react-native-tableview-simple/README.md

 | separatorTintColor | `#C8C7CC` | `string` | Color of separator |

 ### Cell
-The cellstyles are inspired by the native ones.
+The cellstyles are inspired by the native ones from `UITableView`.
 Just like the available accessories.
+But the `Cell` is also highly flexible.
+To get an idea what you can modify via `props`, have a look at the [examples below](https://github.com/Purii/react-native-tableview-simple#examples)
 A cell is separated in three views: `cellImageView` | `cellContentView` | `cellAccessoryView`.

-Have a look at the [examples below](https://github.com/Purii/react-native-tableview-simple#examples)

 | Prop  | Default | Type | Description |
 | :------------ | :---------------:| :---------------:| ---------------|